Graphic Design by Stefan Sagmeister

 Typographic Analysis

-Every design needs typographic hierarchy which helps in catching readers’ and viewers’ attention towards the design.
-Thus, the typographic analysis is about the organization and formatting the graphic design in such way that readers can easily see what’s the most important, which allows them to internalize the layout at a glance and quickly scan to search for the information associated with the graphic design (Down, 67).
-The important of the typographic hierarchy is that it to enhance readability and usability of the design.
+Every design needs a typographic hierarchy, which helps in catching readers’ and viewers’ attention to the design.
+Thus, the typographic analysis is about the organization and formatting of the graphic design in such a way that readers can easily see what’s the most important, which allows them to internalize the layout at a glance and quickly scan to search for the information associated with the graphic design (Down, 67).
+The importance of the typographic hierarchy is that it enhances the readability and usability of the design.
 Thus, effective typography has three levels of typography.
-Level-one: the content and information in the design should the most visible element in the design.
-Level-two: this help in organizing your design work into section but the less visible compared to level-one but help in directing viewers.
-Level-three: this typography is key to design, and it contains the message of the design.
-For example, level-three typography in our case is “Trust your Gut?”
+Level-one: the content and information in the design should be the most visible element in design.
+Level-two: this help in organizing your design work into section but the less visible compared to level one but help in directing viewers.
+Level three: this typography is key to design, and it contains the message of the design.
+For example, level-three typography, in our case, is “Trust your Gut?”
 Thus, this piece of graphic design is primarily typographic.

 Elements Composition